Flt Lt R D Trevor-Roper DFM

 First wave: First aircraft to attack Möhne Dam.
 Mine exploded short of the dam.

-With more than 50 operations, Richard Trevor-Roper was probably the most experienced air gunner to take part in the Dams Raid, and was the Gunnery Leader.
-He was also the acknowledged leader of the squadron’s hellraisers, bringing to Scampton a reputation honed in many an earlier squadron mess.
+With more than fifty operations, Richard Trevor-Roper was probably the most experienced air gunner to take part in the Dams Raid, and was the squadron’s Gunnery Leader.
+He was also the acknowledged leader of the squadron’s hellraisers, bringing to Scampton a reputation earned in many earlier RAF messes.

-Trevor-Roper was born on the Isle of Wight on 19 May 1915.
+Richard Dacre Trevor-Roper was born in Shanklin on the Isle of Wight on 19 May 1915, the son of Charles and Gertrude Trevor-Roper.
 After leaving Wellington College he spent two years in the Royal Artillery.
 At the outset of war he joined the RAF, and trained as a wireless operator/gunner.

-In 1941, he had one complete tour in 50 Squadron, received a DFM, and was also commissioned.
-After an inter-tour break at a training unit, he went back to 50 Squadron and had almost completed another tour, flying mainly with Sqn Ldr Birch, when he was brought into 617 Squadron.
-Gibson obviously recognised Trevor-Roper as a soulmate, describing him in Enemy Coast Ahead as one of the ‘real squadron characters’, although noticing, in a thoughtful moment, that he was quiet on the flight out to the dams, perhaps because his wife was about to produce their first baby.
+Trevor-Roper was commissioned in October 1941 and then spent some time instructing in training units.
+He went back to 50 Squadron in November 1942, and had flown on another twelve operations, mainly with Sqn Ldr Birch as pilot, before he was brought into 617 Squadron.
+Gibson obviously recognised Trevor-Roper as a soulmate, describing him in Enemy Coast Ahead as one of the ‘real squadron characters’, although noticing, in a thoughtful moment, that he was quiet on the flight out to the dams, perhaps because his wife was about to have their first baby.
+He had married Patricia Edwards in 1942 and their son Charles was born on 15 June 1943.

-After the raid, for which he received the DFC, Trevor-Roper came into his own, leading the pack in the drunken escapades which followed, principally the excursion to London in June for the investiture and the dinner at the Hungaria restaurant that followed.
-Cards were played, hipflasks were produced, and trousers removed, not always voluntarily.
-The squadron adjutant, Harry Humphries, was a particular target, and various escapades are reported in his book, Living with Heroes.
+After the raid, for which he received the DFC, Trevor-Roper came into his own, leading the pack in the drunken escapades which followed, principally the excursion to London in June for the investiture at Buckingham Palace and the subsequent dinner at the Hungaria restaurant.
+Card schools were established, hipflasks produced and trousers removed, not always voluntarily.
+The squadron adjutant, Harry Humphries, was a particular target, and various escapades are reported in Humphries’s book, Living with Heroes.
 (The same stories appear again, in a more sanitised version, in Paul Brickhill’s The Dam Busters.)

 More about Trevor Roper online: